 It reflects a commitment to ensuring all users are considered when creating buildings or places and is the only guidance of its type written with input from world-leading experts and those who experience neurodiverse conditions.

 It can help create environments that can attract new customers or tenants, enhance employee and customer retention, enhance well-being and improve the performance of occupants.

-Its guidance can help organizations meet legal and social obligations, including under the Equality Act, the Autism Act and to meet Dementia-friendly charters such as the one recently introduced by Greater London, as well as Article 9 in the UN Convention on the Rights of Persons with Disabilities.
+Its guidance can help organizations meet legal and social obligations, including under the Equality Act, and the Autism Act and meet dementia-friendly charters such as the one recently introduced by Greater London, as well as Article 9 in the UN Convention on the Rights of Persons with Disabilities.